-2.1 Overview and Purpose
+Overview and Purpose

 Physical activity through play, active recreation and sport has a crucial role in supporting community health and wellbeing outcomes.
 It plays an important part in building communities that are healthy, vibrant, resilient and connected while helping people to improve their overall physical, mental, social and emotional health.
-As a collective, New Zealanders value the role that physical activity plays in their lives.

-84% 89% of adults (18+ years) of young people (5-17 years)
+As a collective, New Zealanders value the role that physical activity plays in their lives and in the Waikato region specifically, 84% of adults (18+) feel that being physically active is important and 89% of young people (5-17 years) understand why taking part in physical activity is good for them.
+In Waikato, 52% of young people (5-17 years) and 59% of adults (18+) do enough physical activity to positively impact their wellbeing (Active NZ, 2021).